mpstark/SPT-DynamicMaps/README.md

 ### General

 - **Enabled**: If the map should replace the BSG default map screen, requires swapping away from modded map to refresh
+- **Center on Player Hotkey**: Pressed while the map is open, centers the player
+- **Dump Info Hotkey**: Pressed while the map is open, dumps json MarkerDefs for extracts, loot, and switches into root of plugin folder (only shows in advanced config mode)

 ### Dynamic Markers